jaxxstorm/leebriggs.co.uk/_posts/2017-03-12-kubernetes-flexvolumes.md

 ### Parameters

 You may be wondering, where do these parameters I keep talking about come from?
 The answer is from the pod manifest sent to the kubelet.
-Here's an example that uses the above LVM flexvolume:
+Here's an example that uses the above LVM FlexVolume:

 {% highlight yaml %}
 apiVersion: v1